wold5/avater-manual/manual_en.md

 Consider the sources of complications when replacing databases:

 - **firmware updates**: may change the database layout between versions.
 A manufacturer may(!) account for this during access or updates, but cannot always do so.
 - **ebook file changes**: these change the file's 'hash', used as a identification help.
-Upon change, a book file will be perceived as a 'new' book, thus losing it's link to previously associated reading progress and annotation data.
+Upon change, a book file will be perceived as a 'new' book, thus losing its link to previously associated reading progress and annotation data.

 	- Causes of file changes include: replacing the cover or internal (meta)data
 	- Some readers use the filename and filelocation to re-identify files, as neither are intrinsic to the file itself (and thus the hash).
 Changing memory cards (and its card ID) may complicate this